 People Living in Larger Bodies & Eating Disorders

 Living in a larger body (or 'obesity’, as it is referred to in a biomedical context) is not an eating disorder or mental disorder.
 Language is important as labels can be stigmatising.
-While there is not one universally agreed-upon term for people at a higher weight, the terms ‘people at higher weight’ or ‘living in a larger body’ are used to replace the terms ’overweight’ or ‘obesity’ here as people with a lived experience have indicated this as their preference.
+While there is not one universally agreed-upon term for people at higher weights, the terms ‘people at higher weight’ or ‘living in a larger body’ are used to replace the terms ’overweight’ or ‘obesity’ here as many people with a lived experience have indicated this as their preference.

 Body diversity is a fact of life and eating disorders can occur across the weight spectrum.
 An eating disorder diagnosis may be missed for individuals living in larger bodies as the perceived traditional stereotype of a person with an eating disorder is not observed.
 Weight stigma (discrimination or stereotyping based on a person’s weight) may also be experienced.

 People at a higher weight are at increased risk of disordered eating compared with the general population, while individuals who use unhealthy weight control practices (e.g. fasting, purging, and diet pills) are at increased risk of being at a higher weight.
 Eating disorder risk factors are shared by people of all body sizes, including individual factors such as dieting, unhealthy weight-control behaviours, weight and shape concerns, and self-esteem issues.
 Other risk factors include social factors, such as parental and peer weight and shape-related behaviours, and societal factors, such as sociocultural norms, media exposure and weight discrimination.
 In addition, weight stigma experienced by people living in larger bodies increases the risk of eating disorders.